Workers’ rights: what is Oxfam doing?

 Supporting women’s rights

-- Women make up approximately 80% of the global workforce in the clothing manufacturing sector and are often subjected to greater difficulties than men, including sexual harassment and discrimination against women workers who become pregnant.
-We’re encouraging discussion in the unions and organisations on how to best support women’s rights and women’s.
+Women make up approximately 80% of the global workforce in the clothing manufacturing sector and are often subjected to greater difficulties than men, including sexual harassment and discrimination against women workers who become pregnant.
+We’re encouraging discussion in the unions and organisations on how to best support women’s rights.